So, you've decided to move to Caput Mundi, the capital of La Dolce Vita, the Eternal City, The City of the Seven Hills, the City of Love: Rome.

 Best Places for Singles and Young Expats in Rome

 Filled with restaurants, bars and stores you will always find what you need on your doorstep.
-It's probably the favourite neighbourhood by international students who attend international universities in Rome.
+It's probably the favourite neighbourhood for international students who attend international universities in Rome.
 Despite becoming a hot spot for tourists and locals alike, Trastevere hasn't lost its charm and traditions along its cobbled streets.
 If you are moving to Rome for an Erasmus experience or an internship, you won't get the chance to get bored as Trastevere offers plenty of nightlife venues every night of the week.

 Testaccio is just across the river from Trastevere and it shares the same vibe of the latter.
 Filled with nightclubs, bars and clubs, this rione (neighbourhood) is known for a great nightlife but also for its cheaper house rents.
 If you move to Testaccio, you'll soon become a regular shopper at the local food market.

 The EUR area is quieter than the two above, but it's ideal for people who want to be away from the bustle and tourists.
-Many multinational companies have their headquarter here, meaning that if you are moving to Rome to work at one of them and are not a big fan of being stuck in traffic in the morning, EUR could be your best bet.
+Many multinational companies have their headquarters here, meaning that if you are moving to Rome to work at one of them and are not a big fan of being stuck in traffic in the morning, EUR could be your best bet.

 Best Places for Families in Rome